+(B) Communications with the public.
 Members of the public may wish to communicate their thoughts about the qualifications of applicants and the performance of judicial officers to individual Council members.
-All written communications between a Council member and any other person or organization regarding the qualifications of any applicant or the performance of any judicial officer should be forwarded to all other members; all oral communications regarding such matters should be shared with other members.
+All written communications between a Council member or Council staff and any other person or organization regarding the qualifications of any applicant or the performance of any judicial officer should be forwarded to all other members; all oral communications regarding such matters should be shared with other members.
 Council members may encourage people to communicate with the Council in writing or at a public hearing.